nickmch72/pico-binary-clock/README.md

         web_time = get_web_time('Europe', 'London') # Change this to correct location

-2. The program will exit if it does not sucseed to connect to the WiFi network (the clock will not start).
+2. The program will exit if it does not succeed to connect to the WiFi network (the clock will not start).

 ## How to install
 1. Clone the repository: